Dotneteer/dotneteer.github.io/_posts/2016-12-31-vsxreloaded-part-3.md

 layout: post
 title:  "VSXReloaded — Part #3: Adding an Action to a Package"
 date:   2016-12-31 13:20:00 +0100
-categories: "Visual Studio Extensibility"
+categories:
+    - Visual Studio Extensibility
+tags:
+    - VSX,
+    - VSPackage
+    - C#
 abstract: >-
   In the previous posts, you created an empty Visual Studio Package that did not do add any useful functionality to the IDE, except showing up its identity in the Help \| About dialog.
 In this post, you will learn a few more details about VSPackages.
 ---

-In the previous posts, you created an empty Visual Studio Package that did not do add any useful functionality to the IDE, except showing up its identity in the __Help \| About__ dialog.
+In the [previous posts](/visual%20studio%20extensibility/2016/12/29/vsxreloaded-part-2.html), you created an empty Visual Studio Package that did not do add any useful functionality to the IDE, except showing up its identity in the __Help \| About__ dialog.
 In this post, you will learn a few more details about VSPackages.

 We are going to create a package that displays a simple greeting message in the Output tool window.
-Let’s start with creating a new package—similarly, as we did in the previous post.
+Let’s start with creating a new package—similarly, as we did in the [previous posts](/visual%20studio%20extensibility/2016/12/29/vsxreloaded-part-2.html).
 This time we name the project __GreeterPackage__.
 Here is a short recap of the steps to start the project:

 __1__.
 Start a new Visual Studio project.
 In the New Project dialog, select the Extensibility template category under __Visual C# \| Windows__, and then choose the VSIX Project template.